 Industry Analysis & Industry Trends

-The Metal Pipe and Tube Manufacturing industry operates with a medium level of capital intensity as firms rely on large-scale capital equipment for their production operations.
-IBISWorld estimates that for every $1.00 spent on wages, industry operators will spend $0.17 in capital investment.
-Capital spending is typically related to the purchase of machinery, while a much smaller portion is allocated toward buildings, new facilities and other structures.
+The Metal Pipe and Tube Manufacturing industry operates with a medium level of capital intensity, with operators relying on large-scale capital equipment for their most pipe and tubing manufacturing processes.
+IBISWorld estimates that for every $1.00 spent on wages, industry operators will spend $0.20 in capital investment.
+Capital spending is typically related to the purchase of metalworking and forming machinery, while a much smaller portion is allocated toward buildings, new facilities and other structures.

 In addition, the purchase of computers and data processing equipment has been on the rise over the past five years.
 These purchases allow integrated producers to better manage sizeable inventories and orders... purchase to read more